sidju/add-ed/COMMANDS.md

 - `(.,.)W(<path>)` Append the selected lines to the given path.
 If no path given appends to default path.
 If no selection given appends whole buffer.
   Selects the appended lines after running.
-- `(.,.)!(<shell command>)` Run the given shell command.
-If no selection is given the command runs interactively.
-If a selection is given those lines are piped through the shell command, replacing them with the transformed output.
+- `(.,.)|(<shell command>)` Transform selection via given shell command.
+If no selection is given the default selection is used.
 The original line data is placed in the clipboard and the new lines are selected.
+- `!(<shell command>)` Run the given shell command interactively.

 # Batch editing commands
 More advanced commands to apply the same or similar changes many times.

-# Information commands
+# Status commands
-For printing information about current editor state.
+For printing information about and changing editor state.

+- `f(<path>)` If no path given prints the default path, otherwise sets the given path as default path.